TriForceX/BootstrapExtended/wordpress/wp-content/plugins/wp-mail-smtp/readme.txt

 4. Send a Test Email

 == Changelog ==

+= [0.11.1] - 2017-10-30 =
+* Older PHP compatibility fix.

+= [0.11] - 2017-10-30 =
+* Added: Helper description to Return Path option.
+* Added: Filter `wp_mail_smtp_admin_test_email_smtp_debug` to increase the debug message verbosity.
+* Added: PHP 5.2 notice.
+* Added: Announcement feed.
+* Changed: Localization fixes, proper locale name.
+* Changed: Code style improvements and optimizations for both HTML and PHP.
+* Changed: Inputs for emails now have a proper type `email`, instead of a generic `text`.
+* Changed: Turn off `$phpmailer->SMTPAutoTLS` when `No encryption` option is set to prevent error while sending emails.
+* Changed: Hide Pepipost for those who are not using it.
+* Changed: WP CLI support improved.

 = 0.10.1 =
 * Addition of Pepipost and cleanup of admin page.